-The picture of the enterprise network has radically changed over the last 10 years, with user applications increasingly being hosted in consolidated data centers or by external SaaS and IaaS providers.
+The picture of the enterprise network has radically changed over the last 10 years and with it, the need for Network Monitoring and user applications increasingly being hosted in consolidated data centres or by external SaaS (software-as-a-service) and IaaS (infrastructure-as-a-service) providers.

 What are the risks of not having Network Monitoring

 Network infrastructure without some form of monitoring brings with it huge risks that include:

 - Zero Visibility – Without monitoring IT administrators have no way of knowing what is happening in their infrastructure, who is connected to what and how applications are performing, the outcome of this is that Application performance becomes unpredictable, residual risks such as Security and Downtime become inherent.

 - High probability of unscheduled downtime – No Network monitoring means network administrators can only attend problems with the Infrastructure when they occur, Network administration and management become highly reactive with a direct consequence of increased downtime ranging from a few hours to days.